XavierGallez/EngieCodingChallenge_XGA/EngieCodingChallenge_XGA/readme.md

 ## CO2 emissions

 CO2 emissions are taken into account in the algorithm.
-However some assuptions were made as the coding challenge documentation raised some questions:
+However some assumptions were made as the coding challenge documentation raised some questions:

 * I did not find any information on the CO2 emissions of the kerosine plants.

-* It is not clear whether CO2 emissions are per thermal MWh (energy extracted from the fuel) or per electrical MWh (net electrical output : *MWh_elec = efficiency \* MHh_ther*)
+* It is not clear whether CO2 emissions are per thermal MWh (energy extracted from the fuel) or per electrical MWh (net electrical output: *MWh_elec = efficiency \* MHh_ther*)

 Therefore, the following assumptions were made: